ropensci/rnaturalearthdata/cran-comments.md

 ---

-This is a data package that supports a subsequent package that will be submitted once this package is accepted.
+This is a data package that supports another that will be submitted once this is accepted.

 ## Test environments
+* travis-ci 3.3.2 platform: x86_64-pc-linux-gnu
 * win-builder (devel) using R Under development (unstable) (2017-02-18 r72206)
-* ubuntu 12.04 (on travis-ci), R 3.3.0

 ## R CMD check results
-* local
+* travis
 0 errors | 0 warnings | 0 notes

 *win-builder